TheSkyentist/GELATO/README.md

 pip install .
 ```

-In your working directory, **you need to copy the "matplotlibrc" file** to control the plotting settings.
-This is most important if you are running GELATO with multiprocessing as this file sets the matplotlib backed to "Agg", a non-interactive backend, required for generating and saving figures on multiple threads.

 ## Updating GELATO

 In order to update GELATO, you need to update the core packages, pull from the repo, and reinstall GELATO to your path.